openpgpjs/openpgpjs/README.md

 ### Browser support

 Fetch a minified build under [releases](https://github.com/openpgpjs/openpgpjs/releases).
-The library can be loaded via  AMD/require.js or accessed globally at `window.openpgp`.
+The library can be loaded via  AMD/require.js or accessed globally via `window.openpgp`.

 OpenPGP.js currently only fully supports browsers that implement `window.crypto.getRandomValues`.
 If you can help us support more browsers and runtimes, please chip in!